List of African American newspapers in Oregon

-This is a list of African-American newspapers that have been published in the state of Oregon.
+This is a list of African American newspapers that have been published in the state of Oregon.
 It includes both current and historical newspapers.

-Portland is the only city where such newspapers are known to have been published.
+Portland is the only city in Oregon where such newspapers are known to have been published.
 The first was the Portland New Age, founded as The New Age in 1896.
 Notable contemporary newspapers include The Observer and The Skanner.